umaxiaotian/OpenScrape/README.md

 This script performs a synchronous Google search for the search "test", and prints the first result in Japanese.

 ## Warning
-Please do not send a large number of requests using this application.
-It is recommended for experimental purposes.
+Please refer to the robots.txt of each website when crawling from this library.

 ## Contributing